covalon/covalon/README.md

 - Open the `module.json` and make the following edits:

-  - Immediately after the `packs` array starts, **between lines 26 and 27**, insert the following code, replacing the name with the appropriate location.
+  - Immediately after the `packs` array starts, **between lines 26 and 27**, insert the following code, replacing all `location` with the appropriate name.
 Note the capitaliation.
   ```json
     {
       "label": "Location Actors",